michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 The user also uses _Google Places API_ to search for locations.
 The `AutoCompleteFragment` simplified the user of input of locations, suggesting locations to them based on input.

-We use _Firebase_ for account authentication and for the storage of saved places and search history locations Data in _Firebase_’s real-time database is updated when the user saves search results or makes a search.
+We use _Firebase_ for account authentication and for the storage of saved places and search history locations.
+Data in _Firebase_’s real-time database is updated when the user saves search results or makes a search.
 This data is completely under the control of the user and can be deleted in their profile options.
 Firebase uses a NoSQL database approach so all reading and writing of data is done through API function calls.